earthly/website/blog/_posts/2023-02-16-psycopg2-postgres-python.md

  - Context Managers
 ---

 Are you a Python programmer learning to work with PostgreSQL?
-If so, this guide on `psycopg2`, the PostgreSQL connector for Python, is for you.
-You can connect to PostgreSQL databases and run queries—all from within your Python script—using the `psycopg2` adapter.
+If so, this tutorial on **psycopg2**, the PostgreSQL connector for Python, is for you.
+You can connect to PostgreSQL databases and run queries—all from within your Python script—using the psycopg2 adapter.

 In this tutorial, you'll learn the basics of using `psycopg2` in Python to do the following: